wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-management-portal.md

 - Oozie
 - Templeton

 By default, these services are granted for access.
-You can revoke/grant the access from the Azure Management Portal.
+You can revoke/grant the access from the Azure Portal.

 >[AZURE.NOTE] By granting/revoking the access, you will reset the cluster user name and password.